 Living organisms respond to abiotic components in various ways.
 This list of abiotic factors include:

-Regulators: All organisms are able to maintain a constant internal environment called homeostasis.
-The organisms which are able to do this regulate homeostasis by physiological and behavioural means and it ensures constant body temperature and osmotic concentration.
+1.Regulators: All organisms can maintain a constant internal environment called homeostasis.
+The organisms which can do this regulate homeostasis by physiological and behavioural means and it ensures constant body temperature and osmotic concentration.
 Humans maintain body temperature at 98.4 degrees Fahrenheit.
 They maintain homeostasis by sweating in the summer and shivering in the winter.

-Conformers: These are organisms which cannot regulate internal body conditions, and their body condition changes as per the environment.
+2.Conformers: These are organisms that cannot regulate internal body conditions, and their body condition changes as per the environment.

-Migrate: For these organisms, when the weather in their habitat transforms into a stressful condition, they move to a habitat which has less stressful conditions.
+3.Migrate: For these organisms, when the weather in their habitat transforms into a stressful condition, they move to a habitat that has less stressful conditions.
 For example, Siberian birds fly from that region to Keoladeo National Park in Bharatpur, Rajasthan.

-Suspend: Many organisms have different body mechanisms to survive in a stressful environment.
+4.Suspend: Many organisms have different body mechanisms to survive in a stressful environment.
 There are many examples of this type of response.
 These are:

 Sporulation: Organisms produce thick-walled spores which help the organism to survive unfavourable conditions.
 When the conditions return to normal, the spore germinates.
-This type of response can be seen in certain types of bacteria, fungi and lower plants.
+This type of response can be seen in certain types of bacteria, fungi, and lower plants.

 Dormancy: To survive periods of stress, seeds of higher plants reduce their metabolic activity and go into a state of dormancy.
 Under favourable conditions, the dormant seed germinates to grow to a new plant.

 Hibernation and aestivation: If organisms are unable to migrate, they avoid stressful conditions by escaping in time to a place where the organisms sleep in winter.
 It is called hibernation.
 If the organism or animal sleeps in summer, it is called aestivation.
-Example- bears sleep during winter and snails sleep during summer.
+For example- bears sleep during winter and snails sleep during summer.

-Diapause: It is a natural process which is observed in a certain animal.
+5.Diapause: It is a natural process that is observed in a certain animal.
 It causes the delay of development in these animals due to alterations in metabolic activity.
-Diapause is common in parasites, crabs, shellfish, snail insects and certain groups of zooplanktons.
+Diapause is common in parasites, crabs, shellfish, snail insects, and certain groups of zooplanktons.